keepthatworktoyourself/otter/README.md

 | `display_if`    | `<DisplayRule>`, `Array(<DisplayRule>)` |            | Show/hide this field based on the value(s) of its sibling(s).                                            |
 | `default_value` | Any type, as appropriate                |            | A default value, used to set the field initially and to provide data on save if the field is empty       |

-(The `default_value` prop is not supported by TextEditor, WPMedia, NestedBlock, or Repeater.)
+(The `default_value` prop is not supported by TextEditor, WPMedia, NestedBlock, Repeater, or Searchable.)

 [Field type](#field-types) should be specified with the Otter-defined constants such as `Otter.Fields.TextInput`.